Prashant-Surya/go-unflagger/README.md

 Currently existence of flag is determined by checking if there is an `if` statement with condition similar to `<some_package>.FeatureFlags.<flag_name>`.
 We can make this flexible by taking the condition regex as command-line argument.

-For this project to work with your code base use a struct with feature flags as the attributes.
+**NOTE: For this project to work with your code base use a struct with feature flags as the attributes.**

 ### Usage: